 “The morning practice did not go well,” offered Plushenko.
 “I could not get a consistent quad.
 I jumped and I fell, I jumped and I fell… but in the warm-up, I immediately landed a clean quad and then a quad combo.
 This was very important for me.”

 Plushenko is steadily improving the flow of his routine to Concerto d’Aranjuez, however, his trademark energy and command over the audience were somewhat lacking.
-Still, his technical expertise was undeniable and the judges gave him a warm welcome back’ by awarding him a world record breaking score of 91.30 points.
+Still, his technical expertise was undeniable and the judges gave him a warm welcome back’ by awarding him a record breaking score of 91.30 points.

 “I am quite satisfied with the way I skated today,” said Plushenko.
 “The main thing is that I have regained my competitive spirit.
 It happened at exactly the right time and at the exactly right competition.
 This is the benchmark against which I judge myself right now.”